anewton1998/rdap_guide/src/protocol/json.md

 ### handle

-A handle is just a reference, often an opague one (i.e. without meaning).
+A handle is just a reference, often an opaque one (i.e. without meaning).
 This term comes for the older Whois era in which registrations at the InterNIC were identified by a "handle".